 Tower lights are a type of signal light typically used in assembly lines.
 These lights consist of a tall tower with a light on top controlled by a switch.

 The purpose of the light is to signal when an issue occurs so that it can be resolved quickly.
 For example, the light will indicate an issue if a part is missing from the assembly line.
 In this way, tower lights help to ensure that problems are quickly identified and addressed, allowing the assembly line to run smoothly.

-There are many different types of tower lights available on the market, each with its own set of features.
+Many different types of tower lights are available on the market, each with its own features.
 However, all tower lights share the same primary function: to help keep the assembly line running smoothly.

 The different colors of andon lights and their meanings

 |Red||Indicates when there is a problem or issue that needs to be addressed|